LABORA-INF-UFG/oaisim-free5gc-install/README.md

 # oaisim-free5gc-install
-OpenAirInterface + Free5GCore deployment environment

-This project aims to build a playbook for implementing the elements that make up the [OpenAirInterface System Emulation](https://gitlab.eurecom.fr/oai/openairinterface5g/wikis/OpenAirLTEEmulation).
+This project aims to build a playbook for implementing the elements that make up the [OpenAirInterface System Emulation](https://gitlab.eurecom.fr/oai/openairinterface5g/wikis/OpenAirLTEEmulation) with the elements of [Free5GC](https://www.free5gc.org/).
 To use the playbook you need the following elements:

-1. A machine called 'operator's machine', running Linux and with a properly installed version of [Ansible](https://docs.ansible.com/).
-The next sections will present the steps for installing Ansible.
+1. A machine called _operator's machine_, running Linux and with a properly installed version of [Ansible](https://docs.ansible.com/).
+The [section 1](https://github.com/LABORA-INF-UFG/oaisim-free5gc-install#1---ansible-installation--configuration-operator-machine) will present the steps for installing Ansible.
-2. Other's machine's for installing the Free5G and OpenAirSIM elements.
+2. Other's machine's (it's can be VM's or PC Bare Metal) for installing the Free5G elements and OpenAirSIM elements.

 The figure below shows more details about the deployment environment: